-Creative Multilingualism is investigating the rich connections between linguistic diversity and creativity.
+Creative Multilingualism investigated the rich connections between linguistic diversity and creativity (2016–2020).

-The research is being conducted in seven interlocking strands that draw on an exceptionally wide range of disciplines, including experimental, historical, comparative and cognitive linguistics, neurolinguistics, philology, rhetoric, literary criticism, comparative literature, translation studies, performance studies, social anthropology, ethnobiology, education and business studies.
-The researchers come from a wide range of backgrounds and collectively have expertise in over 40 languages.
+The research was conducted in seven interlocking strands that drew on an exceptionally wide range of disciplines, including experimental, historical, comparative and cognitive linguistics, neurolinguistics, philology, rhetoric, literary criticism, comparative literature, translation studies, performance studies, social anthropology, ethnobiology, education and business studies.
+The researchers came from a wide range of backgrounds and collectively have expertise in over 40 languages.

-The strands complement each other and are organised along the process of articulation, extending from cognition (1) through naming (2) and (un)intelligible articulation (3), to music and theatre (4), literature (5), and textual and potentially performative manifestation in translation (6), with all these processes being directly or indirectly relevant to language learning (7).
-The researchers are working closely with a diverse range of partners from different spheres whose expertise is feeding into the research and enhancing its impact.
+The strands complemented each other and were organised along the process of articulation, extending from cognition (1) through naming (2) and (un)intelligible articulation (3), to music and theatre (4), literature (5), and textual and potentially performative manifestation in translation (6), with all these processes being directly or indirectly relevant to language learning (7).
+The researchers worked closely with a diverse range of partners from different spheres whose expertise fed into the research and enhancing its impact.

-The strands are collaborating closely at programme level, joining up for workshops and seminars, and drawing in colleagues from further disciplines, departments and institutions.
-Over the four years of the programme, activities and events will show multilingualism in action – in European and non-European languages, across cultural contexts from ancient worlds to modern business, in material objects and live music, in local and global classrooms.
-Conferences in different locations will focus on four overarching annual themes:
+The strands collaborated closely at programme level, joining up for workshops and seminars, and drawing in colleagues from further disciplines, departments and institutions.
+Over the four years of the programme, activities and events demonstrated multilingualism in action – in European and non-European languages, across cultural contexts from ancient worlds to modern business, in material objects and live music, in local and global classrooms.
+Conferences in different locations focussed on four overarching annual themes: